Why Proofreaders Are Still Needed in 2025

 A proofreader would know to eliminate that source from the bibliography, but Grammarly wouldn’t do that.

 I doubt ChatGPT could do that, either.
 When I asked if it could, it didn’t give me a definite answer.
-It just reiterated that “if a source is listed in the bibliography but not cited anywhere in the paper, it may be appropriate to suggest removing it from the bibliography.”
+It just reiterated that “this is something that should be flagged.”

 Incompetence with Checking Where a Link Leads